Sollimann/bonsai/README.md

 * [Honorable Mentions](#similar-crates)

 ## Using Bonsai

+### Rust

 Bonsai is available on crates.io.
 The recommended way to use it is to add a line into your Cargo.toml such as:

 ```toml
 [dependencies]
 bonsai-bt = "*"
 ```

+### Python

+Python bindings are available — see [`bonsai-py/`](bonsai-py/) for installation, examples, and a side-by-side comparison of the same BT in Rust and Python.
+The package wraps the same Rust crate, so the BT semantics are identical; only the API surface differs.

 ## What is a Behavior Tree?